Thubten Yeshe: Teaching Western students

-With the Chinese invasion in 1959 Lama Yeshe made his way to Bhutan and thence to the Tibetan refugee camp at Buxaduar, India.
-There his teacher Geshe Rabten entrusted to his care a younger monk, Thubten Zopa Rinpoche.
+In 1959, Lama Yeshe travelled to Bhutan, and then to the Tibetan refugee camp at Buxaduar, India.
+There, his teacher Geshe Rabten entrusted to his care a younger monk, Thubten Zopa Rinpoche.
 The two would work together throughout Lama Yeshe's life.

-In 1965 Lama Yeshe began teaching Western students, beginning with Zina Rachevsky, who sought him out at the Ghum Monastery in Darjeeling.
+In 1965, Lama Yeshe began teaching Western students, beginning with Zina Rachevsky, who sought him out at the Ghum Monastery in Darjeeling.
 The number of students continued to grow, eventually resulting in the founding of the several institutions mentioned above.
 At this time, the Tibetan religious community considered the teaching of Westerners to be undesirable.
 Paine reports criticism from other Tibetans calling Lama Yeshe a "paisa lama," i.e., one interested primarily in money.

-In 1977 - 1978 Lama Yeshe taught at University of California Santa Cruz.
+Between 1977 and 1978, Lama Yeshe taught at University of California Santa Cruz.
 There he taught one class, "Tibetan Buddhism", appropriately.
 During that time, he also attended courses at the University in Western Philosophy.

 Thubten Yeshe and his main student, Thubten Zopa Rinpoche, founded Kopan Monastery in Kathmandu, Nepal for the western seekers in the 1960s.
 The first annual ‘One-Month Meditation Course’ was held there in November 1971.
 Responding to the growing demand from their Western students, the lamas decided to open a sister centre to be used for retreats.
 In 1972, along with a few of their Western students, Lamas Yeshe and Zopa bought an old colonial house on a hill above McLeod Ganj in Dharamkot in Himachal Pradesh, and Tushita Meditation Centre was founded.